hangxiong/KAMG/README.md

 INTRODUCTION
 --------------
-Kinship Adjacency Matrix Generator (KAMG) is a browser-based software tool for creating adjacency matrices for kinship ties.
+Kinship Adjacency Matrix Generator (KAMG) is a browser-based software tool for creating adjacency matrices of kinship networks.
+It uses family trees in the format of GEDCOM file and the records of marriages as inputs. ties.
+It generates adjacency matrices in the format of CSV files as outputs.
+It can deal with both blood relationship (based on birth) and affinity relationship (based on marriages).

 It is coded in JaveScript.
 The present version is 1.0.

 INSTALLATION